![]() |

 /sbin/kbdrate -r 25 -d 500 (echo `dumpkeys | grep -i keymaps` ; echo keycode 58 = Control) | loadkeys

-For X11, under Gnome or KDE, this is simple enough to fix, but to conclusively nail the problem, use this .xmodmap file:
+For X11, under Gnome, MATE, or KDE, this is simple enough to fix, but to conclusively nail the problem for any environment, use this .xmodmap file:

 keycode 66 = Control_L clear Lock add Control = Control_LIf you want to keep caps-lock, but put it where left control used to be, add the following lines: